Arnob-32116/LMS/README.md

-This is Learning Management System built using JavaFx and Scenebuilder
+This is a Learning Management System built using JavaFX and Scene Builder.